 That means many of us are adding Zoom calls to our meetings multiple times per week.
 And millions of us are looking for the link to join the Zoom meeting from the meeting details.

 Adding a Zoom meeting to your calendar invite means everyone can simply click the meeting details and then click one more time to join the meeting.
 No more searching through emails or signing into Zoom to get in.

-Anything you do that often is worth doing well automating.
+Anything you do that often is worth automating.

 Luckily, anyone can add a call to any meeting with one click.
-You just need to sync your calendar with Zoom.
+You just need to sync Zoom and Google Calendar.
 This short guide will walk you through how to save time by syncing your calendar of choice with Zoom.

 How to quickly sync your calendar with Zoom